crsl4/phylogenetics-class/syllabus.md

-# Botany 563 Phylogenetic Analysis of Molecular Data (UW-Madison)
+# Botany/Plant Path 563 Phylogenetic Analysis of Molecular Data (UW-Madison)

-Spring 2022: Wednesday and Friday 2:30-3:45pm (Russell A228)
+Spring 2023: Tuesdays and Thursdays 1:00-2:15pm

 **Instructor:**

 - Claudia Solis-Lemus, PhD
 - email: solislemus@wisc.edu
 - website: https://solislemuslab.github.io/
-- office hours: Wednesday 3:45-4:30pm, or by appointment using Calendly (info in CANVAS)
+- Office hours: Tuesday 2:15-3:15pm, or by appointment

 **Class description:**
 A course in the theory and practice of phylogenetic inference from DNA sequence data.
 Students will learn all the necessary components of state-of-the-art phylogenomic analyses and apply the knowledge to the data analyses of their own organisms.